 Bristow says the early signs of success from Fund I reflect a more significant opportunity for investors to capitalise on the growing demand for ‘smart capital’ at the seed-stage.

 “While the overall amount of VC funding is on the rise in Australia, most of this funding is going to a relatively small group of more established companies,” he said.

 “Investors now have the opportunity to capitalise on the gap in the market at early stage by leveraging Investible’s early stage investing expertise to back the next generation of tech pioneers.”

-This significant milestone for Investible signals the start of another exciting endeavour for Co-founder Creel Price, who is teaming up with startup ecosystem veterans Mick Liubinskas and Elisa-Marie Dumas to launch a new sister company to Investible.
-Liubinskas was a driving force behind Pollenizer, Startmate and muru-D while Dumas is Investible’s current Head of Programs and Partnerships and the former CEO of Springboard Australia.
+This significant milestone for Investible signals the start of another exciting endeavour for Co-founder Creel Price, who is teaming up with startup ecosystem veteran and Investible Head of Programs and Partnerships Elisa-Marie Dumas to launch a new sister company to Investible.

 The new venture will explore innovative ways to leverage capital, talent and development programs to help early-stage startups achieve their growth goals, particularly in the precarious stage between seed and series A funding.